 From October 2012 until August 2015 I was the Course Leader for “The Role of Social Media in Science Communication and Public Engagement”, a core module for the University of Edinburgh MSc in Science Communication and Public Engagement (launched on-campus in 2012/13 and also online from 2014/15) which I designed and delivered.
 I have now handed this module over to colleagues at the School of Biomedical Sciences (College of Medicine and Veterinary Medicine) as part of my change of role in 2015, but I continue to work with the programme team, based , to provide a guest week on social media for a Global Health Academy elective module on Science Communication and Public Engagement.

-A significant amount of my time from November 2012 until February 2015 was spent working on the 4 year European Union FP7 funded COBWEB project, for which I developed the Communications Plan and worked with 13 project partners across five countries advising on social media and broader communications activities.
+A significant amount of my time from November 2012 until February 2015, and from September to December 2016, has been spent working on the 4 year European Union FP7 funded COBWEB project, for which I developed the Communications Plan and worked with 13 project partners across five countries advising on social media and broader communications activities.
 The project is developing a generic infrastructure for citizen science projects, particularly focused on environmental projects based in UNESCO Biospheres including activities in the Dyfi Biosphere reserve, the Mount Olympus and Gorge of Samaria Biospheres in Greece, and the Wadden Sea and Hallig Islands Biosphere in Germany.
+The project has led to a number of significant technical developments, summarised in this paper (Higgins et al. 2016).
+We will also shortly be releasing a short documentary and graphic novel about the exciting and innovative activities we have undertaken for the last four years.

 I was part of the AHRC-funded Palimpsest project, working with colleagues in the School of Informatics, the English Literature department and the University of St Andrews Computer Interaction Research Group.
 The project used text mining, georeferencing and visualisation to bring Edinburgh’s literary heritage to life for scholars as well as the wider public, via interactive and mobile-friendly interfaces, branded as LitLong: Edinburgh.
 This project built on the work of the Trading Consequences project, which involved applying similar data mining techniques to 19th Century trading records.
 This project was funded under the second round of Digging Into Data and my work involved guiding social media presences and managing the launch publicity around the project, working with project and press office partners to ensure that this work had impact in both specialist and mainstream press.